BonnyAD9/aswp/README.md

 # aswp
 *aswp* stands for *audio swap*.
 This script uses `pactl` to swap between two audio devices.
-The devices are currently hard-coded into the script so you need to set them yourself if you want to use this script.
+You can setup the devices by running `aswp config`.

 ## Why is this useful?
 You can bind shortcut to this script so you can swap your audio devices by